Skip to main content

 • Open the run URL printed by pome run and read the judge feedback in the dashboard.

-• Re-run with POME_LOCAL=1 pome run <scenario> to use the local judge, which writes per-criterion verdicts to disk.
+• Re-run with POME_LOCAL=1 pome run <task> to use the local judge, which writes per-criterion verdicts to disk.

 The cloud-side fix is in flight.